bds-ailab/shaman/docs/bbo/heuristics.md

 #### Using a custom acquisition function

-It is possible to build a custom acquisition function by creating a function that accept the two arguments <code>function</code> and <code>ranges</code>.
-We're gonna build a function that randomly selects a data point in the grid at each iteration (not recommended at all in production :wink:).
+It is possible to build a custom acquisition function by creating a function that accepts the two arguments <code>function</code> and <code>ranges</code>.
+We're going to build a function that randomly selects a data point in the grid at each iteration (not recommended at all in production :wink:).

 ``` python
 from numpy.random import uniform